 Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
 These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
 Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.
 Corporates: Loans, bonds and commercial paper issued by companies other than banks and registered providers.
-These investments are not subject to bail-in, but are exposed to the risk of the company going insolvent.
-Loans to unrated companies will only be made as part of a diversified pool in order to spread the risk widely.
+These investments are not subject to bail-in, but are exposed to the risk of the the mainstay of our